-Pharmacogenomics is the study of how our inherited genes affect the way our bodies process and respond to drugs.
-It is also called pharmacogenetics.
-Genetic differences in people mean that a drug can be safe for one person but harmful for another person.
-For instance, some people experience severe side effects from a drug, while others may not, even when given a similar dose.
+Pharmacogenomics studies how medicine interacts with inherited genes.
+This includes how inherited genes affect the way medications work for each person.
+Genetic differences mean that a drug can be safe for one person but harmful for another.
+One person may experience severe side effects from it.
+Another may not, even when given a similar dose.

 How pharmacogenomics differs from genetic testing

-Pharmacogenomics is a specific kind of genetic testing.
-This testing looks for small variations within genes to help identify differences in a person’s ability to activate and deactivate drugs.
-The results of these tests can help the doctor choose the safest and most effective dose of a drug.
+Pharmacogenomics is a type of genetic testing.
+It looks for small variations within genes.
+These variations may affect whether genes activate or deactivate specific drugs.
+Test results help the doctor choose the safest and most effective drug and dose.

 Why drugs work differently in different people

-Besides pharmacogenomics, other factors may influence how a person reacts to a drug.
-These include:
+Besides pharmacogenomics, other factors may influence a person’s reaction to a drug:

 Benefits of pharmacogenomics

 Here are some of the benefits of pharmacogenomics: